TimyVillarmia/InventiCloud/README.md

 ## 📖 About
 InventiCloud is a cloud-based inventory management system designed to help multi-branch businesses centralize real-time stock tracking and streamline operations.
 This project originated as a .NET Blazor application and has been refactored into an Angular frontend with a .NET API backend to improve scalability and maintainability.

----

-## ⚡ Contributing
-Currently, this is a **private refactor**.
-External contributions are not open until stabilization.

----

-## 📜 License
-MIT License © 2025 Timy Villarmia